A Greenway Adventure to Remember

 Crosswood Bog - Biodiversity and Natural Beauty.
 Find rare flora and fauna at Crosswood Bog, located between Athlone town and the Tully access.
 This extensive area of raised bog habitat is internationally renowned for its biodiversity and ecological value.
 Notice the different trail surface here, a legacy of the extra care that was taken in constructing the greenway to protect the bog.

 Directly accessible from the Old Rail Trail at Moate, Dún na Sí Amenity & Heritage Park should not be missed.
-Features include a fantastic playground, outdoor art displays, guided heritage tours and genealogy, as well as a great locally-run café with outdoor seating overlooking the park and play areas.
+Features include a fantastic playground, outdoor art displays, as well as a great locally-run café with outdoor seating overlooking the park and play areas.
 Enjoy the walking and cycling trails through a wetland nature reserve and planted parkland or unwind with traditional Irish music and dance.

 Feel dwarfed by the majesty of the numerous stone-arched bridges and soak up the railway heritage as you cycle along.
 Pedal through the spooky tunnel near Ballinea and marvel at the sheer scale of the iconic three-arched bridge near Streamstown.